 In terms of working conditions, the team was basically reset in 2020 when most of the engineering team, including the CTO and the head of propulsion, left the company.
 Company reviews showed bad working conditions, lack of structure and strategy and low salary.
 75% of all 5-star company reviews on Glassdoor came within a single week in May 2022.
-In the same year, there has been a massive uptick in hiring, with the team almost quadrupling to 115 employees while management announced plans to go as high as 200 employees by end of year 2022.
+In the same year, there has been a massive uptick in hiring, with the team almost quadrupling to 115 employees while management announced plans to go as high as “200 employees by end of year 2022” (which they didn’t).

 Structured company information on PLD Space (Payload Aerospace, S.L.)